RasaHQ/rasa-voice-interface/README.md

 After that, the interface will start running on port 8080 and listen to port 5005.
 Launch the voice interface by pointing your browser to https://localhost:8080.

+### Which ASR systems can I use with this interface?
+You can use this inerface with any ASR systems you like.
+We tested this interface by integrating it with [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) and [Mozilla TTS](https://github.com/mozilla/TTS) components.
+A setp-by-step implementation of this implementation is documented here.

 ### How to connect your Rasa assistant to this interface
+To connect your own assistant to Rasa voice interface, you will need a connector.
+You can find an example implementation of a custom connector in this tutorial.
+To adapt the interface to your project, you can change the welcome message by editing the `App.vue` and `store.js` files.

 ## :gift: License